 \section{Introduction}

-Feynman-Kac ({\em abbreviate FK}) particle methods, also called sequential, quantum or diffusion Monte Carlo methods, are stochastic algorithms to sample from a sequence of complex high-dimensional probability distributions.
-These stochastic simulation techniques are of current use in numerical physics \cite{Assaraf-overview,Assaraf,Hetherington} to compute ground state energies in molecular systems.
-They are also used in statistics, signal processing and information sciences \cite{Cappe,DM-filt,DM-D-J,DM-Guionnet-2} to compute posterior distributions of a partially observed signal or unknown parameters.
+Feynman--Kac (\textit{abbreviate FK}) particle methods, also called sequential, quantum or diffusion Monte Carlo methods, are stochastic algorithms to sample from a sequence of complex high-dimensional probability distributions.
+These stochastic simulation techniques are of current use in numerical physics \cite {Assaraf-overview,Assaraf,Hetherington} to compute ground state energies in molecular systems.
+They are also used in statistics, signal processing and information sciences \cite {Cappe,DM-filt,DM-D-J,DM-Guionnet-2} to compute posterior distributions of a partially observed signal or unknown parameters.
 In the evolutionary computing literature, these Monte Carlo methods are used as natural population search algorithms for solving optimization problems.
-From the pure mathematical viewpoint, these advanced Monte Carlo methods are an interacting particle system ({\em abbreviate IPS}) interpretation of FK models.
+From the pure mathematical viewpoint, these advanced Monte Carlo methods are an interacting particle system (\textit{abbreviate IPS}) interpretation of FK models.
 For a more thorough discussion on these models, we refer the reader to the monograph \cite{DM-FK}, and the references therein.
 The principle (see also \cite{DM-D-J} and the references therein) is to approximate a sequence of target probability distributions $(\eta_n)_n$ by a large cloud of random samples termed particles or walkers.
-The algorithm starts with $N$ independent samples from $\eta_0$ and then alternates two types of steps: an acceptance-rejection scheme equipped with a selection type recycling mechanism, and a sequence of free exploration of the state space.\\ In the recycling stage, the current cloud of particles is transformed by randomly duplicating and eliminating particles in a suitable way, similarly to a selection step in models of population genetics.
+The algorithm starts with $N$ independent samples from $\eta_0$ and then alternates two types of steps: an acceptance-rejection scheme equipped with a selection type recycling mechanism, and a sequence of free exploration of the state space.

+In the recycling stage, the current cloud of particles is transformed by randomly duplicating and eliminating particles in a suitable way, similarly to a selection step in models of population genetics.
 In the Markov evolution step, particles move independently one each other (mutation step).